 In New England, the European invaders tried to transform the Indians into submissive, hard-working Christian farmers.
 This plan enjoyed little success.
 In the 19th century, the strategy changed.
 Indians were herded into concentration camps called reservations, or gunned down if they resisted.
 The Indians were hopelessly outnumbered and outgunned.

-The first wave of my Norwegian ancestors immigrated in 1879 and settled in the eastern regions of Iowa and North Dakota — formerly the home of the Lakota and vast herds of bison.
+The first wave of my Norwegian ancestors immigrated in 1879 and settled in the eastern regions of Iowa and North Dakota — recently the home of the Lakota and vast herds of bison.
 This was three years after Custer was defeated at Little Big Horn, and eleven years before the last group of free Lakota was exterminated at Wounded Knee.
 The world would be a happier place today if everyone had stayed at home, spent time with therapists working through their superiority and domination complexes, developed effective family planning systems, and learned how to live in harmony with their land.

 Kent Nerburn’s book, Neither Wolf Nor Dog, presents the Lakota perspective on the European invasion, as seen through the eyes of “Dan,” a 78 year old elder (1913-2002).
 It’s a perspective that white folks are rarely exposed to, unfortunately.
 Dan had many important ideas that he wanted to pass along to the younger generations of all peoples, and Nerburn compiled them into a book.
 The format of the oratory was very laid back — riding around Indian country in an old Buick with two elders, a big dog, and a cloud of cigarette smoke.